rapidsai/docs/README.md

 AWS_PROFILE=rapids-docs make full
 ```

-This preserves the stable, latest, nightly, and legacy aliases and applies the
-RAPIDS library/version selectors to the imported documentation.
+This applies the RAPIDS library/version selectors to the imported documentation.

 ## Validation